gabrigode/EVA/README.md

 # EVA
 Accessibility game that uses voice commands to control a spaceship to right, left or shoot.
-By Daniel Veiga, Gabriel Barbosa, Lucas Leonardo, Igor Molina and Yuri Machado.
+Made as a school project by Daniel Veiga, Gabriel Barbosa, Lucas Leonardo, Igor Molina and Yuri Machado.

 ### Pre-requisites: